 Despite the abundance of studies on acne and other skin concerns, research on tea tree oil in acne scar treatment is lacking.

-One 2015 study established clear benefits in acne treatment, but the results for scarring were inconclusive.
+One established clear benefits in acne treatment, but the results for scarring were inconclusive.
 Generally speaking, tea tree oil is said to minimize the appearance of raised (hypertrophic) scars, but most acne scars develop below the surface of the skin.

 At the very least, using tea tree oil to help manage active acne breakouts may help reduce their severity and risk of scarring.